Azure/missionlz-edge/docs/F5_manual_cfg.md

 On the next screen, select `Download/Upload File` and then click the `Click Here To Download Dossier File`.
 Transfer the `dossier.do` file downloaded to the `Downloads` folder to a system that has Internet connectivity.

-From a system that Internet connectivity, using a browser...navigate to the [F5 License Activation site](https://activate.f5.com/license)
+From a system that has Internet connectivity, using a browser...navigate to the [F5 License Activation site](https://activate.f5.com/license)

 On the `Activate F5 Product` webpage, click on `Choose File`, select the `dossier.do` file transferred from the BIG-IP and then click `Next`.